williamfried/Joint-Probability-Distribution-of-Atmospheric-Gravity-Wave-Parameters/README.md

-Perform the following steps to construct the joint probability distribution of the seven atmospheric gravity wave parameters.
+Outlined below are the steps needed to construct the joint probability distribution of the seven atmospheric gravity wave parameters.

-The data retrieval and inference steps are carried out in Python, and the modeling step is carried out in R.
+The data retrieval and inference steps are carried out in Python, while the modeling is carried out in R.

 Python:
 1. Determine the geographical region for which you want to characterize the atmospheric gravity wave activity.